Start climbing, ladies.

 Stairs are your new best friend, especially if you’re a postmenopausal woman.

-A new study published today by the North American Menopause Society (NAMS) shows that stair climbing not only lowers blood pressure but also builds leg strength.
+A recent study published by the North American Menopause Society (NAMS) shows that stair climbing not only lowers blood pressure but also builds leg strength.

 That’s especially important for postmenopausal women with estrogen deficiencies who are more susceptible to vascular and muscle problems.